abxh/zipline-simulation/README.md

 # zipline-simulation
  A zipline simulation for a school project.
-Source code depends on pygame.